Spanish sight words

-are simple one or two syllable words that can only be learned by memorization.
+Spanish sight words are a simple one or two-syllable words that can only be learned by memorization.
 Just like in English, Spanish sight words are important for reading.

 Eventually, the reader becomes more aware of phonetics and print awareness.
 More importantly, readers can now begin to comprehend what they are reading.

 Spanish sight words are easy to learn using the free diagram charts.
 You can also use the cut out sight words.

 Learning the Spanish sight words in a fun game of memory or sentence construction is educational and interactive.
 You can also use many beginning reading books to look for these words.

 Even better, when you use bilingual English and Spanish books, it allows for memory retention.
 To keep track of sight words, you can use a journal or the following chart: